The 411 on 401(k)s

 As pension-style retirement plans have fallen by the wayside, the 401(k) plan has become the go-to option for many companies looking to help employees save for retirement.
 The 401(k) enables workers to set money aside, and not pay taxes on it or its earnings, until they retire and begin withdrawing funds from the account.
 Here are some key things you need to know about these tax-advantaged accounts.

 One of the best things about tax-deferred retirement accounts like the 401(k) is that you make contributions pre-tax, so in addition to saving for the future, you’re reducing your income taxes right now.
 But there are limits, set by the IRS, to how much you can put away each year.
-For 2016, the limit is $18,000; however, if you’re 50 or older, you can set aside up to $6,000 more per year in “catch up” contributions.
+For 2018, the limit was $18,500 and increased by $500 to $19,000 in 2019.
+However, if you’re 50 or older, you can set aside up to $6,000 more per year in “catch up” contributions.

 If your company automatically enrolls employees in their 401(k), the default contribution amount probably won’t be anything close to the maximum, but you can probably elect to contribute more.
 If contributing the maximum is not doable right now, one smart strategy is to funnel any future salary increases into your 401(k) until you reach the maximum contribution.